El Planeta (film)

-El Planeta is an absurdist comedy film directed and written by Amalia Ulman.
+El Planeta is a 2021 absurdist comedy film directed and written by Amalia Ulman.
 The film stars Amalia Ulman, Ale Ulman (Amalia's real-life mother), Nacho Vigalondo, Zhou Chen and Saoirse Bertram.

 The film had its world premiere at the 2021 Sundance Film Festival on January 30, 2021.

 Plot

 An absurdist comedy, the film centers on the story of a mother and daughter facing eviction in post-crisis Spain and scamming their way to a more comfortable lifestyle.
 The film is loosely based on the real-life Spanish mother-daughter petty-crime duo Justina and Ana Belén.